millerkrista/Positive_Selection_Subpopulation_Analysis/README.md

 ### Pipeline 2
 Tools/Languages/Dependencies: Python, R

 This workflow takes as input the Tajima's D data we obtained in the preliminary stage and the position/annotation mapping files we created in pipeline1.
-The output will be tables and heatmaps showing the probability of positive selection (P(dS<dN)) in areas of the sequence where at least one participant had a Tajima's D value greater than 1.5 (first example heatmap below).
+The output will be tables and heatmaps showing the probability of positive selection (P(dS<dN)) in areas of the sequence where at least one participant had a Tajima's D value greater than 1.5 (first example heatmap below is the V3 loop of *env*).
 I also created a heatmap showing the probability of positive selection throughout all of *env* for every participant (second example heatmap below).

 These heatmaps were used to show that significant positive selection is occurring throughout *env* and that many of these regions with positive selection also have subpopulations forming.